Canadian public health data suggests that 1 in 10 Canadian adults are living with diabetes, with about 90% of that population living with type 2.

 The dietary management of diabetes significantly scales in complexity dependent on the type of diabetes, the presence/absence of medication and the overall health status of the individual.

-In the case of prediabetes or slightly impaired blood sugar control on the verge of prediabetes, incorporating some of the key foods we are about to discuss with great regularity has the potential to play a meaningful role in the dietary management and reduction of your A1C.
+Incorporating some of the key foods we are about to discuss with great regularity has the potential to play a meaningful role in the dietary management and reduction of your A1C.

 These key foods include: